-A10.2.12 SECTION 12 - Ecological information
+A4.3.12 SECTION 12: Ecological information

-A10.2.12.1 Provide information to evaluate the environmental impact of the substance or mixture if it were released to the environment.
+- A4.3.12.1 Provide information to evaluate the environmental impact of the substance or mixture if it were released to the environment.
 This information can assist in handling spills, and evaluating waste treatment practices and should clearly indicate species, media, units, test duration and test conditions.
 Where information is not available this should be stated.
-Provide also a short summary of the data given under A10.2.12.3. to A10.2.12.7 of this annex.

-A10.2.12.2 Some ecotoxicological properties are substance specific, i.e. bioaccumulation, persistence and degradability.
+Provide also a short summary of the data given under A4.3.12.3 to A4.3.12.7. - A4.3.12.2 Some ecotoxicological properties are substance specific, i.e. bioaccumulation, persistence and degradability.
 The information should therefore be given, where available and appropriate, for each substance of the mixture.

-A10.2.12.3 Toxicity
+A4.3.12.3 Toxicity

 Information on toxicity can be provided using data from tests performed on aquatic and/or terrestrial organisms.
 This should include relevant available data on both acute and chronic aquatic toxicity for fish, crustaceans, algae and other aquatic plants.
 In addition, toxicity data on other organisms (including soil micro-and macro-organisms) such as birds, bees and plants, should be included when available.
-Where the substance or preparation has inhibitory effects on the activity of micro-organisms, the possible impact on sewage treatment plants should be mentioned.
+Where the substance or mixture has inhibitory effects on the activity of micro-organisms, the possible impact on sewage treatment plants should be mentioned.

-A10.2.12.4 Persistence and degradability
+A4.3.12.4 Persistence and degradability

 Persistence and degradability is the potential for the substance or the appropriate constituents of a mixture to degrade in the environment, either through biodegradation or other processes, such as oxidation or hydrolysis.
 Test results relevant to assess persistence and degradability should be given where available.
-If degradation half lives are quoted it must be indicated whether these half lives refer to mineralization or to primary degradation.
-The potential of the substance or certain constituents (also see A10.2.12.6 of this annex) of a mixture to degrade in sewage treatment plants should also be mentioned.
+If degradation half-lives are quoted it must be indicated whether these half-lives refer to mineralization or to primary degradation.
+The potential of the substance or certain constituents (see also A4.3.12.6) of a mixture to degrade in sewage treatment plants should also be mentioned.

-A10.2.12.5 Bioaccumulative potential
+A4.3.12.5 Bioaccumulative potential

 Bioaccumulation is the potential for the substance or certain constituents of a mixture to accumulate in biota and, possibly, pass through the food chain.
 Test results relevant to assess the bioaccumulative potential should be given.
-This should include reference to the octanol-water partition coefficient ( $K{ow}$ ) and bioconcentration factor (BCF), if available.
+This should include reference to the octanol-water partition coefficient (K{ow}) and bioconcentration factor (BCF), if available.

-A10.2.12.6 Mobility in soil
+A4.3.12.6 Mobility in soil

 Mobility in soil is the potential of a substance or the constituents of a mixture, if released to the environment, to move under natural forces to the groundwater or to a distance from the site of release.
 The potential for mobility in soil should be given where available.
 Information on mobility can be determined from relevant mobility data such as adsorption studies or leaching studies.
-For example, $K{ow}$ values can be predicted from octanol/water partition coefficients.
+For example, K{oc} values can be predicted from octanol/water partition coefficients (K{ow}).
 Leaching and mobility can be predicted from models.